Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

-\begin{remark} The degenerations toward the chordal cubic were already considered by Collino \cite{collino}.
-He proved that the associated Hodge structure on the third integral cohomology does not degenerate (after a possible base change), but becomes that of a hyperelliptic curve of genus $5$.
-This justifies identifying the chordal divisor with $\Hyp_5^\st$ (which is also the approach taken by Casalaina-Jensen-Laza \cite{cjl}). \end{remark}
+\begin{remark} Degenerations of smooth cubic threefolds into the chordal cubic were already considered by Collino \cite{collino}.
+He proved that the associated Hodge structure on the third integral cohomology does not degenerate (after a possible base change), but becomes that of a hyperelliptic curve of genus $5$ tensored with $\ZZ (-1)$.
+This justifies identifying the chordal divisor with $\Hyp_5^\st$ (which is also the approach taken by Casalaina-Jensen-Laza in \cite{cjl}). \end{remark}

 We can now state the more precise version of Theorem \ref{thm:cubicperiods}.